ArgonDesign/alogic/doc/pipelines.md

 should be declared as `pipeline` variables.
 These can then be used inside the nested FSMs.

-- All pipeline stages must be connected instance to instance using `<stage-0-name> -> <stage-1-name>`.
-Ports should not be used as the compiler will automatically connect the required pipeline ports.
+- The pipeline ports of the stages must be connected in the desired order.
+Using cardinal pipeline ports makes this convenient:
+`<stage-n> -> <stage-n+1>`.

-- All pipeline stages (except for the first) can use the `read;` statement to read in the pipeline variables from the previous pipeline stage.
-The `read;` statement can appear anywhere where a control statement is valid.
+- The `.read()` method of an input pipeline port can be used to consume the incoming pipeline variables from the previous stage.

-- All pipeline stages (except for the last) can use the `write;` statement to write the pipeline variables to the subsequent pipeline stage.
-The `write;` statement can appear anywhere where a control statement is valid.
+- The `.write()` method of an output pipeline port can be used to emit the outgoing pipeline variables to the next stage.

-- The `read;` and `write;` statements operate on the pipeline variables that have been automatically connected by the compiler

 <a href="http://afiddle.argondesign.com/?example=pipelines_commands.alogic">Fiddle with these commands here.</a>